Apollo-Level2-Web-Dev/batch-3-assignment-06/#4 Pet Care Tips & Stories.md

 ### Functional Requirements

+_There will be two roles: User and Admin.
+A User will be able to perform both visitor and author activities._

 **User Authentication:**

 *   **Registration**: Users can sign up using their email, password, and other relevant details.
 *   **Secure Login/Logout**: JWT-based authentication ensures a secure login and logout process.
 *   **Password Recovery**: Users can recover forgotten passwords and securely change their passwords.

+**_Note:_** _Do not enforce any additional password complexity (i.e., no uppercase, lowercase, or special character requirements)._

 **User Profile Management:**